kohei-us/mdds/doc/segment_tree.rst

    :end-before: //!code-end: type

 Here, we are using ``long`` as the key type and ``std::string`` as the value type.
-Let's create an instance of this and insert some values:
+Let's create an instance of this type and insert some segments with values:

 .. literalinclude:: ../example/segment_tree.cpp
    :language: C++